nicoleump/ga-dsiplus/roadmap/week03/readme.md

 ## Homework:

-Homework due next week: [Draft Brand Statement](https://git.generalassemb.ly/DSI-EAST-1/draft-brand-statement/tree/master).
+Check your class calendar for HW due next Tuesday at 7 pm

 ## Further Reading/Resources: